 In many cases, people who develop NHL have no risk factors, and doctors seldom know why one person develops non-Hodgkin's lymphoma and another does not.

 Certain risk factors increase the chance that a person will develop this disease although most people who have these risk factors will never develop the disease.

 Medications that suppress the immune system: Using immunosuppressive agents (such as after an organ transplant) is a risk factor as it reduces the body's ability to fight infection.

 Weakened immune system: The risk of developing lymphoma may be increased by having a weakened immune system.

 Certain infections: Certain viral and bacterial infections increase the risk of NHL.
 Examples are HIV, hepatitis C virus, and Epstein-Barr virus.
-A type of bacteria sometimes linked to NHL is the ulcer-causing H. pylori.
+A type of bacteria sometimes linked to NHL is the ulcer-causing bacteria Helicobacter pylori (H. pylori).

 Note: Lymphoma is not contagious.
 It's impossible to catch lymphoma from another person.